malcolmfong01/SC2079-Algo/Algo for Integration/README.md

 1. Open `main.py`
 2. Set `ENABLE_VISUALIZATION = False` at the top of the file

-For console visualisation (when enabled):
+For console visualization (when enabled):

 ```bash
 python3 misc/visualize_path.py